Industrious Teams Up With Landlords to Offer Satellite Offices

 Industrious CEO Jamie Hodari said “employees have more choice than ever in where and how they do their best work and companies need to act accordingly.”

-In November 2018, Industrious inked a lease for 24,000 square feet across two floors at Granite’s under-construction tower at 500 North Brand Boulevard in Glendale.
-The building opened the following year.
+In November 2018, Industrious took 24,000 square feet across two floors at Granite’s tower at 500 North Brand Boulevard in Glendale.

 “Oasis Enterprise” was born from conversations with landlords, said Industrious’ Eivind Karlsen.
 Landlords want to accommodate the needs of their tenants with “increasingly distributed workforce,” he said.